 If you’re a numismatist, the British Gold Sovereign is an absolute must-have for your collection.
 But, before you actually put down your money and buy these beautiful collectable gold coins, it’s important to know more about them, how to buy them and what to look for.
 In this article, we take you through all that you need to know about buying a Sovereign.
+Also, be sure to read our beginners guide to buying gold.

 The gold sovereign